 The number of coronavirus patients has increased across our hospital sites.
 As such, we have put a number of measures in place to ensure we are able to look after an increasing number of patients.
 Please read the below information to find out how this might affect you.

-If you have an appointment for planned surgery we will be in touch about rescheduling your procedure.
+If you have an appointment for planned surgery, please attend as normal.
+In the event we need to cancel or postpone your operation, our teams will be in touch with you.

 See our Who can visit page for information on whether you can have visitors during your stay.